ACT I: THE FIRE WITHIN

 "C'mon Sara.
 Let's go!" agreed Laurent, who unsheathed his longsword for effect.

-At that moment, her eyes began to glow a white light.
+At that moment, her eyes began to glow with a white light.
 She held up her open palm, facing it towards Laurent, and closed her fingers.
 By the time her fingers touched her palm, Laurent had been turned into stone.

 "What have you done?" the chief asked Sara as the others watched in horror at the turn of events.